lwvmobile/m17-fme/docs/Example_Usage.md

 ```

-To use M17-FME in IP Mode (Duplex) on multiple LAN computers, run:
+To use M17-FME in IP Mode (TX and RX Mode) on multiple LAN computers, run:

 ```
 LAN Machine 1: m17-fme -D 2> m17e.txt -I -U 192.168.7.255:17000:B -M 6:USER2:ALL